-The February 10th online edition of The Chronicle of Higher Education includes the lists of Fulbright “Top Producing” schools – those institutions in each Carnegie Classification that had the highest number of students and scholars who received Fulbright awards this year.
+The February 15th online edition of The Chronicle of Higher Education includes the lists of Fulbright “Top Producing” schools – those institutions in each Carnegie Classification that had the highest number of students and scholars who were offered Fulbright awards this year.
+In response to COVID-19 Program adaptations, the 2020-2021 Top Producing data reflects the total number of awards offered, rather than the number of awards accepted as has been the criteria in past years.

 Congratulations to all those institutions whose scholars received Fulbright awards this year and especially to those listed in this year’s “Top Producing” lists.
 We would like to thank Fulbright Scholar Liaisons for their efforts to promote the Fulbright Program on their campuses.

-To view the full list of Fulbrighters for 2019-2020, visit our Scholar Directory.
-To find out details on your campus’ involvement with the Fulbright Scholar Program or the Fulbright Student Program, please contact [email protected].
+To view the full list of Fulbrighters for 2020-2021, visit our Scholar Directory.
+To find out details on your campus’ involvement with the Fulbright Scholar Program or the Fulbright Student Program, please contact [email protected] or [email protected]

 The Fulbright U.S. Scholar Program is a program of the U.S. Department of State, funded by an annual appropriation from the U.S. Congress to the U.S. Department of State’s Bureau of Educational and Cultural Affairs, and supported in its implementation by the Institute of International Education’s Council for International Exchange of Scholars.